joaopspsps/glovarmonic/README.md

 The messages that the WebSockets understands are defined in `include/ws.hpp`, under the namespace `ws::messages`.
-Each message is prefixed by a 8 byte header that specifies the type of message, followed by a variable-sized payload specific to the type of message.
+Each message is prefixed by a 1-byte header that specifies the type of message, followed by a variable-sized payload specific to the type of message.

 Messages can be sent on the command line easily by using `websocat`.
 For